NationalAssociationOfRealtors/EngagementOnChain/README.md

   - chaincodeId of the last deployment
   - keyValStore with the private keys of the users

 So if you start the app again, you can use your old chaincode.
-If you want to clear, just run with `docker-compose --force-recreate`.
+If you want to clear, just run with `docker-compose up --force-recreate`.

 Currently if you change the chaincode you will have to recreate the containers.
 In the future we will add a filewatcher for the chaincode as well.